 There is currently quite a high demand for native English speakers in South Korea and many expats opt for jobs teaching English as a foreign language.
 The majority of which work at “hakwons”, private language institutions.

 A working knowledge of the Korea language is almost a prerequisite for working here and, aside form people who have secured a job prior to arriving in South Korea, it will be very difficult for expats to find suitable work without these language skills.

 Expat Info Desk currently has a city guide available for living in Seoul.
-This exhaustive guide contains everything you need to know about relocating to this city and will assist you to:
+This exhaustive guide contains everything you need to know before moving to South Korea and will assist you to:

 Unlike a book, our expat guide to Seoul is regularly reviewed and updated in order to ensure that the information is accurate and reliable and, because the guides is written by a real expat who lives and works in the city, you can be assured that you are accessing the information that you need as written by someone who really is in the know.